core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Format of Public Keys ## {#sec-pub-key-format}

-The public and private key pair of each endpoint in the group as well as the public key of the Group Manager for that group MUST have the same format and MUST specify the public key algorithm.
+The public and private key pair of each endpoint in the group as well as the public key of the Group Manager for that group MUST have the same format and MUST specify the public key algorithm used in the group.

 If CWTs {{RFC8392}} or CWT claim sets {{I-D.ietf-rats-uccs}} are used as credentials, the public key algorithm is described by a COSE key type and related Key Type Parameters.
 If X.509 certificates {{RFC7925}} or C509 {{I-D.ietf-cose-cbor-encoded-cert}} certificates are used as credentials, the public key algorithm is described by the SubjectPublicKeyInfoAlgorithm structure.